ferstl/junit-testgroups/README.md

        ...
     }

 Tests which don't declare a test group name are in an implicit default group.
-All tests belonging the default group will run if no test group is defined to be executed (see "Running the Tests" below).
+All tests belonging to the default group will run if no test group is defined (see "Running the Tests" below).

     @TestGroup
     public class MyRegularUnitTest {